 This isn’t something offered by traditional high street banks, meaning you need to cancel the card as soon as you lose it – even it turns up later in the day!
 Similarly, Starling Bank allows you to put a block on outgoing transactions from within the app.

 Starling Bank allows you to earn interest on the funds stored within your account.
 This stands at anything up to £85,000..Anything above the £85,000 threshold does not earn interest, albeit, this is above the FSCS protection limit, so you wouldn’t want to store more than that anyway.

-Nevertheless, even at the higher rate of 0.5%, this is a tiny amount of interest to be earning on your money.
-However, it is important to remember that the likes of Revolut pay no interest at all, so at least you get something.
+Nevertheless, even at the rate of 0.05%, this is a tiny amount of interest to be earning on your money.
+However, it is important to remember that Starling Bank is the only challenger bank that pays interest on current account balances.
+The likes of Revolut pay no interest at all, so at least you get something.

 How to get Started at Starling Bank

 Like the sound of Starling Bank and want to get an account open today?
 If so, below you will find a simple step-by-step guide on what you need to do.

 Step 1: Download and Install the Starling Bank app

 To get the ball rolling, you will need to download and install the Starling Bank mobile app – Click here to apply for your account in minutes.

 You will now need to open an account.
 As is the case with any banking application, you’ll need to provide some personal information.

 This includes the basics – such as your full name, home address, nationality, date of birth, and contact details.